-If you visit any credit card company’s website, you might find a link to “see if you pre-qualify” or similar for their credit cards.
+If you visit any credit card company’s website, you might find a link to “get pre-qualified” or pre-approved for their credit cards.
 They’re basically asking you to submit some personal information to check if you’re likely to be approved for one of their credit cards.

 In many cases, they’ll also ask you to agree to a soft credit check.
 They do this to complete a basic review of your credit history and help them determine if you’re likely to meet their credit requirements for the card.